Cloudbox/autoscan/README.md

 # defaults to 5 seconds
 scan-delay: 15s

+# override the interval scan stats are displayed:
+# defaults to 1 hour / 0s to disable
+scan-stats: 1m

 # set multiple anchor files
 anchors:
   - /mnt/unionfs/drive1.anchor
   - /mnt/unionfs/drive2.anchor
 ```

-The `minimum-age` and `scan-delay` fields should be given a string in the following format:
+The `minimum-age`, `scan-delay` and `scan-stats` fields should be given a string in the following format:

 - `1s` if the min-age should be set at 1 second.
 - `5m` if the min-age should be set at 5 minutes.